Alice and Bob on $\Bbb X$: reversal, coupling, renewal: Proof of Theorem ( )

-By Lemma \ref{lem:3}, the event $\{m\in R_X\}$ is the subset of all $\om\in\Om_m$ satisfying $\om_{m-1}\om_m=\H\T$ and $S(\om)=0$.
-Let $h$ be the number of heads, and $r$ the number of runs (of either heads or tails).
+By Lemma \ref{lem:3}, the event $\{m\in R_X\}$ is the set of all $\om$ with length $m$ that satisfy $\om_{m-1}\om_m=\H\T$ and $S(\om)=0$.
+Let $h$ be the number of heads in such $\om$, and $r$ the number of runs (of either heads or tails).
 If $r$ is even, (\resp, odd), then such sequences begin $\H$ (\resp, $\T$), and they invariably finish with a tailrun of exactly one tail.
 By Remark \ref{rem:2}, since the aggregate score is $0$, we have $h=r$ if $r$ is even, and $h=r-1$ if $r$ is odd.

 We use the fact that the number of $p$-partitions of the integer $q$ is $\binom {q-1}{p-1}$.
+Let $m\ge 5$, say.
 By partitioning the heads and tails into $r$ runs subject to the above, and interleaving headruns and tailruns, we obtain that

 where

 Set $r=2s+1$ (\resp, $r=2s$) in $\Si_1$ (\resp, $\Si_2$) and add to obtain